garysteinmetz/technology_survey_study_materials/readme.md

 preferred fish color
 match shallow with shallow
-other career choices - chemical engineer, management consultant, physician assistant, actuary more career choices - data science, sales bell curve and male height first question to ask when starting a business - what's your exit strategy? the most expensive common activity for a young family - loading children into a car
+other career choices - chemical engineer, management consultant, physician assistant, actuary more career choices - data science, sales, robotics bell curve and male height first question to ask when starting a business - what's your exit strategy? the most expensive common activity for a young family - loading children into a car